NaTTs3/Assingment5/README.md

 - **Click** on a highlighted square to move the piece.
 - The game automatically switches turns between White and Black.

-## Notes
-- Currently, only pawns have movement logic implemented.
-- You can extend the `Piece` subclasses to implement other chess pieces.

 ## License
 This project is free to use and modify for educational purposes.